Extracting energy via magnetic reconnection from Kerr-de Sitter black holes: Abstract

 \section{Abstract}

 It has been recently shown that magnetic reconnection can provide us a novel mechanism to extract black hole rotational energy from a Kerr black holes.
-In some certain values of parameters, such mechanism is found to be more efficient than the Blandford-Znajek mechanism.
 In this paper, we study the energy extraction from the Kerr-de Sitter black hole via this magnetic reconnection process.
-With the increase of the cosmological constant, a slowly spinning Kerr-de Sitter black hole can implement the energy extraction than its Kerr counterpart.
-Of particular interest is that although the numerical calculation shows that the maximum values of the power and efficiency decrease with the cosmological constant, Kerr-de Sitter black hole still has advantages when the black hole spin $a/M>1$ and the dominant reconnection $X$-point is far away from the event horizon.
-These results uncover the significant effects of cosmological constant on the energy extraction via the magnetic reconnection process.
+The result shows that, with the increase of the cosmological constant, a slowly spinning Kerr-de Sitter black hole can implement the energy extraction better than its Kerr counterpart.
+Interestingly, although the numerical results show that the maximum values of the power and efficiency slightly decrease with the cosmological constant, Kerr-de Sitter black hole still has significant advantages when the black hole spin is larger than 1 and the dominant reconnection $X$-point is far away from the event horizon.
+This is mainly attributed to the higher upper spin bound and wider ergosphere in the presence of the cosmological constant.
+These results uncover the significant effects of the cosmological constant on the energy extraction via the magnetic reconnection process.